rlsorkin/TurnbasedProject/README.md

-Implementing turn structure, currently turns are happening instantaneously and it doesnt feel great setTimeout in a few places, should be standardized though Need to separate npc functions out to make turn timing easier
+Implementing turn structure, currently turns are happening instantaneously and it doesnt feel great setTimeout in a few places, should be standardized though Need to separate npc functions out to make turn timing easier placed 0.04 diags in folder, will update after next push